Sage-Bionetworks/synapsemonitor/README.md

-###Provides tools for monitoring and keeping track of changes in Synapse.
+### Synapse Monitoring

+Provides tools for monitoring and keeping track of changes in Synapse.
 There are two main features provided email notifications and activity feeds.

-####Creting activity feeds
+#### Creating activity feeds

 The command updateActivityFeed.py can be used to create a weekly or monthly activity feeds.
 For example to create an activity log of changes in the progenitor cell biology consortium project (syn1773109 ) and storing the output the wiki with id 69074 you would run: